neu-pdi/cs2100-public-resources/lecture-notes/l1-intro-python1.md

 Poll: What motivates you?
 (Choose your top 3)
 - Grades
 - Learning
+- Preparing for job / co-op interviews
-- Getting a job
+- Doing well in the job / co-op
+- Doing well in later courses
 - Making friends
 - Letter of recommendation from instructor
+- Enjoying college life
 - Addressing societal issues
-- I just enjoy coding
+- My health and well-being

 These in-class exercises will be graded on completion, not correctness.
 (And there was no "correct answer" for that poll.)